j-e-yosemite/j-e-yosemite.github.io/details.md

 ### Yosemite Valley Floor tour

-[Valley Floor bus tours](http://www.yosemitepark.com/valley-floor-tour.aspx) are available year-round to introduce you to the famous sites in Yosemite Valley.
+[Valley Floor bus tours](http://www.yosemitepark.com/valley-floor-tour.aspx) are available year-round to show you to the famous sites of Yosemite Valley.

 ### Nature and history programs